lzzzam/STM32/README.md

 # STM32 BSP - Embedded Project Reference
 Complete embedded C\C++ BSP for STM32 microcontrollers.
 The idea behind this project is to have a complete reference to build an embedded project based on the ARM GNU toolchain starting from complete scratch.
-All the files have been written from scratch and are fully documented in order to be easily reused in the future as fast refresh reference.
+All the files have been written from scratch and are fully documented in ordear to be easily reused in the future as fast refresh reference.

 This project contains a complete embedded application: